 Being in a long-distance marriage is a unique experience.
-You might have thought your long-distance fling was hard, but this is a whole other ballpark.
+You might have thought your long-distance fling was difficult, but this is a whole other ballpark.
 What makes it hard is also what makes it bearable, and this is the fact that you have both agreed to a long-term commitment.

-So how do you make it work?
+So, how do you make your long-distance marriage work?

 Communication is the surest way to ensure that your bond remains strong despite the unique challenges.
 Talk as often as you can.
 It could be anything from a sweet message in the middle of their day to a routine evening check-in phone call.

 With a long-distance marriage, it is particularly important to switch things up in terms of the modes used to keep things interesting.

 - Phone calls

 - Writing Letters (snail mail)

 - Video chats

 - Voice and video messages